TweakScale/TweakScale/KNOWN_ISSUES.md

 				- Additional Part Sets and Add'Ons may need specialised support not included on Real Plumes.
 		- For Waterfall, you need:
 			- [Waterfall](https://forum.kerbalspaceprogram.com/topic/196309-112x-waterfall-a-framework-for-continuous-mesh-driven-engine-effects-aug-2/) itself.
-			- [StockWaterfallEffects](https://forum.kerbalspaceprogram.com/topic/200334-112x-stock-waterfall-effects-swe-a-waterfall-config-set-for-realistic-rocket-exhaust-plumes-for-the-stock-engines/) (to enable SmokeScreen on Stock parts)
+			- [StockWaterfallEffects](https://forum.kerbalspaceprogram.com/topic/200334-112x-stock-waterfall-effects-swe-a-waterfall-config-set-for-realistic-rocket-exhaust-plumes-for-the-stock-engines/) (to enable Waterfall on Stock parts)
-				- Additional Part Sets and Add'Ons may need specialised support not included on Real Plumes.
+				- Additional Part Sets and Add'Ons may need specialised support not included on StockWaterfallEffects.
 	+ https://github.com/TweakScale/TweakScale/issues/27
 * There's a nasty and annoying bug **ON KSP's `Assembly Loader/Resolver`** that it's playing havoc to TweakScale lately.
 	+ Long history made short, this KSP's bug is triggered by a DLL falling to be loaded due a faulty or missing dependency, a situation that breaks some code inside the `Assembly Loader/Resolver` and from that point **EVERYTHING** borks being loaded no matter what.